QFrBLiMP: a Quebec-French Benchmark of Linguistic Minimal Pairs: Conclusion and Future Works

 \section{Conclusion and Future Works}

-In this paper, we introduce QFrBLiMP, the first benchmark of LMP specifically designed for Quebec French.
-It includes 1,761 minimal pairs across 20 distinct grammatical phenomena from the BDL, an official, human-made normative linguistic resource.
+In this paper, we introduce QFrBLiMP, the first LMP benchmark specifically designed for Quebec French.
+It includes 1,761 MPs across 20 distinct grammatical phenomena from the BDL, an official, human-made normative linguistic resource.
 It also includes grammatical judgments from twelve human annotators.
-This resource is a novel and valuable tool for evaluating LLMs on their competency in Quebec-French grammar.
+This resource is a novel and valuable tool for evaluating LLMs' competency in Quebec-French grammar.
 Our grammar-driven approach ensures that the benchmark tests for knowledge of attested linguistic rules specific to this variety of French.

 Moreover, we benchmarked \llm{} open-source LLMs.
 Our experimentation yielded several key insights into the nature of grammatical competence in these models.
 We confirmed a strong positive correlation between model scale and overall accuracy, though with apparent diminishing returns.
 Crucially, our analysis revealed a clear hierarchy of difficulty: while models have mastered frequent, regular syntactic and morphological rules, they are challenged by more complex configurations, such as long-distance dependencies, and consistently fail on phenomena requiring deep semantic understanding, including lexical semantics and orphaned prepositions.
 Furthermore, we demonstrated the paramount importance of modern architectures.
-We showed that language specialization or instruction-tuning does not guarantee superior performance on formal grammar, with the latter sometimes proving detrimental.
+We showed that language specialization or instruction-tuning does not guarantee superior performance on formal grammar, and that the latter can sometimes be detrimental.

+Finally, our comparative analysis with MultiBLiMP highlights a general shift in difficulty in QFrBLiMP.
+Statistical testing confirms that while many models suffer a significant performance degradation when processing the Quebec dialect, the most advanced models demonstrate robust cross-dialectal generalization, falling within the statistical equivalence zone for both varieties.

 Our future work could address the lack of effect of language specialization by developing a training corpus to optimize LLM on Quebec-French.
 Moreover, we plan to investigate alternative evaluation methods, such as targeted probing or semantic similarity scores, for phenomena that yield low accuracies.
 Finally, we plan to investigate the mechanisms causing the degradation of formal grammatical knowledge during instruction-tuning, a phenomenon observed in our results.
-We then aim to develop novel alignment techniques that can enhance conversational abilities without sacrificing the model's foundational linguistic competency.
+We then aim to develop novel alignment techniques that can enhance conversational abilities without sacrificing the model's foundational LC.